AliciaRodriguezSanchez/client/README.md

-# Getting Started with Create React App
+# Getting Install React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+npm install

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run, remember to open the server for the api work correctly:

-### `npm start`
+### `npm start o yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.